The Ribble Valley

 (5 minutes’ drive)

 The market town is of a perfect size to have all the amenities, but small enough to show unique character.
-The town is nestled over the ruins of a Norman castle and brims with small shops and boutiques as well as cafes.
+The town is nestled below the ruins of a Norman castle and brims with small shops and boutiques as well as cafes.

 Follow the Clitheroe galleries on a walk: